How Joe Biden Plans to Transform Education

 Overview of Joe Biden's Education Policy

 In 2018, public U.S. school teachers made 21.4% less than workers with similar educational backgrounds and experience.
-By offering competitive wages and benefits to educators, Biden would address decades of stagnant wages and reduced benefits among educators.
+By offering competitive wages and benefits to educators, Biden will address decades of stagnant wages and reduced benefits among educators.
 While teacher pay remains low, class sizes have doubled and educators' responsibilities have grown.
 Many teachers spend their own money on school supplies.

-Extra funding would also go to educators who lead professional development efforts or who go back to school for high-demand areas like special education and bilingual education.
+Extra funding will also go to educators who lead professional development efforts or who go back to school for high-demand areas like special education and bilingual education.
 Biden intends to double the number of psychologists, guidance counselors, nurses, social workers, and other health professionals in schools.

 Early Childhood Education

 Many low-income families lack the resources and support to help their kids thrive in school.
-The resulting achievement gap exists "before our children even enter kindergarten," claims Biden's official campaign website.
+The resulting achievement gap exists "before our children even enter kindergarten," claims Biden's official website.